Vestial/frogger/README.md

 This project is made as part of the Front End Development course by Udacity.

 ## How to start the game
-You can play this game here vestial-frogger.surge.sh or by downloading/cloning the repo and open "index.html".
+You can play this game here http://www.vestial-frogger.surge.sh or by downloading/cloning the repo and open "index.html".

 ## How to Play
 Try to get to the water without colliding with the insects.
 Every time you collide,